-Note: To select an article box with the Add Article Box command, you need to click on the label of the box.
-When an article box is selected, you can see the selection handles of box appear with a plus sign at the bottom.
+Note: To select an article box, select the Add Article Box command and click on the article box.
+When an article box is selected, you can see the selection handles appear on the borders of the article box with a plus sign at the bottom of the article box.
 After you select an article box, press Enter to jump to next box within the article; if the selected box is the last one within the article, press Enter to jump back to the first box of the article.